For more about that, and the Masters of the Universe setting in general, you can read our “base camp” Eternia article.

 Tones and shapes

-Though the Filmation “bible” lists her as White, but Evil-Lyn has almond-shaped eyes and her action figures had bright yellow skin.
+Though the Filmation “bible” lists her as White.
+But Evil-Lyn has eyes with epicanthic folds – and her action figures had bright yellow skin.
 Golden skin tones inconsistently showed up in the cartoon version, though never as starkly yellow as the figure’s.

 Most characters in the cartoon have varying skin color from blue to green to orange.
 In this context, Lyn’s complexion is probably not meant to resemble an Earth skin tone.
 Especially since her facial features, including the eyes’ shape, are based on Italian actress Sophia Loren (Sofia Scicolone).